Steven Smith- adventures

 THE GORPS - ant men, everybody is afraid of them and try to steer clear of them for they are cruel, barbaric and unfriendly.

-Stevie is a real life person.
+Stevie is a real-life person.
 I met him in 2002 when he was 11 years old and he lived in a boarding school, far away from his mother, and that’s why he suffered a lot.
-It was very dear to me from the first time I saw him, so to take away some of his pain, I called him every weekend to play with my daughter.
-That’s where my idea of writing a story about a little boy sent to boarding school came from.
-Years passed, today Steven is a 26 years old young man and we still meet each other from time to time.
+It was very dear to me from the first time I saw him, so to take away some of his pain, I brought him to my house every weekend so he could play with my daughter and stay with us in family.
+That's how I got the idea to write a book about a little boy sent to a boarding school, a story that later became a fantasy story.
+Years passed, today Steven is 32 years old, married young man and even if not very often, but we still meet each other, from time to time.

 e-mail address: email@example.com